Eric-Yao/WVS-WebVideoStreaming/README.md

 [EASE (Embedded Applications Software Engineering)](http://ease.cs.lth.se/)

-The original WVS engine was further developed with the EASE project.
-The aim is to support mobile-based deep learning by offloading the part of complicated computing from the mobile side to the server side.
+The original WVS engine was further developed within the EASE project.
+The aim is to support the lightweight mobile to efficiently conduct the deep learning by offloading the part of complicated computing to the server.

 ## WebClient
 The web-client is developed from scratch by using php language.
 It is used to connect with the ServerCore, and thus real-time streaming the video/image transmitted from the ServerCore side.